apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 This variable indicates the number of digits by which to increase the scale of the result of division operations performed with the `/` operator.

+#### `enable_convert_light_weight_schema_change`

+Default：true

+Temporary configuration option.
+After it is enabled, a background thread will be started to automatically modify all olap tables to light schema change.
+The modification results can be viewed through the command `show convert_light_schema_change [from db]`, and the conversion results of all non-light schema change tables will be displayed.